 (Fall only) Through comparative study in four countries and seven urban centers, you will explore some of the most rapidly changing regions in Europe.
 Your home base will be Wroclaw, designated in 2016 as the European Capital of Culture.
 In Berlin, you’ll study Germany’s attempts to forge a new path of leadership while confronting its Nazi and politically divided past.
 In the beautiful port city of Gdansk, you will explore the city’s shipyards, the birthplace of the Solidarity movement, and take day trip to Malbork, one of the largest castles in the world and one of 16 sites in Poland inscribed on UNESCO’s World Heritage List.
 Stays in the captivating cities of Prague and Krakow will offer very different perspectives on the continent’s imperial past and the legacy of shifting borders.
 Deadline: March 15; GPA – 2.5

 - Academic Information

 - Urban Labs Central Europe

 Talk to recent Central Europe students!

 The best way to understand what to expect in Central Europe is to talk to someone who has already participated in the program.
 Our Central Europe global ambassadors formed close friendships, traveled all over Europe, and used their classes in Wroclaw to launch their careers – ask them about Exploring Central Europe!

-An overview of the Central Europe program is available in our brochure [PDF, 1MB]!
+An overview of the Central Europe program is available in our viewbook.
 Request a copy of your own by filling out this form to have one mailed to you!
-Course listings in the brochure are subject to change; the most up-to-date information on course offerings is available here.
+Find the most up-to-date information on course offerings here.